 Using carefully selected materials from all over the world, I put together all my jewellery pieces in my little studio in London, UK.
 For more information on the nature of the materials that I use, please see the points above.

 Do you use recycled paper for your art?

 Art prints: For some, yes.
 All my newer art prints are printed on eco-friendly recycled, FSC-certified paper, whereas my older art prints are “only” printed on FSC-certified paper.
-Going forward, all my newer prints will be printed on recycled, FSC-certified paper.
+Going forward, my newer prints will be printed on recycled, FSC-certified paper, wherever possible.